durandaltheta/sthread/README.md

 ```

 ### Dealing with Blocking Functions
 To ensure messages are processed in a timely manner, and to avoid deadlock in general, it is important to avoid calling functions which will block for indeterminate periods within a thread.
-If the user needs to call such a function, a solution is to make use of the standard library's `std::async()` feature to execute arbitrary code on a separate, dedicated system thread, then `send()` the result back to through the caller's `st::channel` when the call completes.
+If the user needs to call such a function a solution is to make use of the standard library's `std::async()` feature to execute arbitrary code on a separate, dedicated system thread, then `send()` the result back to through the caller's `st::channel` when the call completes.

 As a convenience, `st::channel::async()` is provided for exactly this purpose, sending an `st::message` back through the channel to a receiver when the scheduled function (actually any Callable) completes.
 The resulting `st::message` will have the same id passed to `st::channel::async()` and the payload will be the return value of the executed function:
 - `st::channel::async(std::size_t resp_id, user_function, optional_function_args ...)`